-There are four important factors to consider when choosing between traditional Medicare, which is a public plan administered by the federal government, and Medicare Advantage plans, which are commercial insurance plans that contract with Medicare: 1.
+There are four important factors to consider when choosing between traditional Medicare, which is a public plan administered by the federal government, and Medicare Advantage plans, which are commercial insurance plans that contract with Medicare to deliver Medicare benefits: 1.
 Coverage, 2.
 Access, 3.
 Incentives and 4.
 Cost.

 - Access: With traditional Medicare, you are covered for all medically necessary care without a referral or prior authorization.
 For more information on the easy access you have with traditional Medicare, click here.
 With a Medicare Advantage plan, you often must have a referral from a primary care physician or prior authorization from your Medicare Advantage plan in order to be covered.